suhas-005/Heart-Disease-Prediction-using-ML/README.md

 - thal : A blood disorder called thalassemia (3 = normal; 6 = fixed defect; 7 = reversable defect)
 <br>
 The last column in the dataset "target" represents if a person has hear disease or not (1 = Heart disease, 0 = No Heart disease).<br><br>
-After training and testing the dataset with KNN, Decision Tree and Random Forest Classifier, chose to use Random Forest classifier as it gave 100% accuracy.
-We checked for Over-fitting as we obtained 100% accuracy.
-But as the dataset is very clean and contains almost 50:50 ratio of records with and without heart disease.<br><br>
+After training and testing the dataset with KNN, Logistic Regression and Linear Regression and Naive Bayes and comparing their accuracies, chose to use Logistic Regression for implentation.<br><br>
 Then saved this model and using Flask for backend linked this model to a website.<br> Users can just enter the 13 parameters in the form and press submit to obtain the probability of whether their heart is prone to any disease or not.<br>
 Here are some screenshots of the website<br>